Summer Adventures in Taiwan

-Global Security and Intelligence Studies Student Expands Horizons in Chinese Language Program
+Global Security and Intelligence Studies Student Reflects on Summer in Taiwan

 Global Security & Intelligence Studies student Carolyn Chatham (’23) got the opportunity to study abroad over the summer in Kaohsiung, Taiwan.

-The GSIS degree caught her eye when applying because of its uniqueness and classes taught by faculty with real-world experience in the field.
+The degree caught Chatham’s eye when applying because of its uniqueness and classes that are taught by faculty with real-world experience in the field.
 The program will also help prepare her for her goal of becoming a military intelligence officer post-graduation.

 In the two years that she has attended Embry-Riddle, Chatham’s favorite academic experience so far has been her Security Fundamentals course.
 “My team worked really well together and I made really good friends through that class,” she said.